RaccoonCH/Rakkit/docs/en/graphql/query/subscriptions.md

 GraphQL can be used to perform reads with queries and writes with mutations.
 However, oftentimes clients want to get updates pushed to them from the server when data they care about changes.
 To support that, GraphQL has a third operation: subscription.
-TypeGraphQL of course has great support for subscription, using the [graphql-subscriptions](https://github.com/apollographql/graphql-subscriptions) package created by [Apollo GraphQL](https://www.apollographql.com/).
+Rakkit of course has great support for subscription, using the [graphql-subscriptions](https://github.com/apollographql/graphql-subscriptions) package created by [Apollo GraphQL](https://www.apollographql.com/).

 ## Creating Subscriptions